lotspaih/lotspaih/README.md

 A continuously learning IT project manager and systems administrator with a focus on agility, automation, and educational technology.

-- :page_with_curl: I enjoy the challenge of managing projects (*and products*), automating all boring repetitive processes, and performing data import/export transformations between systems
+- :page_with_curl: I enjoy the challenge of managing projects (*and products*), automating boring repetitive processes, and performing data transformations between systems
 - :books: I’m continuing to learn more about automating :robot: with Powershell, and coding with C#
 - :thought_balloon: I'd like to continue improving my technical writing :pencil: and SQL/Database Management skills